LaunchCodeEducation/java-web-development/docs/_sources/chapters/spring-model-validation/validation-annotations.rst.txt

    **True or False:** When using ``@Size`` you must provide both ``min`` and ``max`` arguments.

+.. ans: False, one or both arguments may be used.

 .. admonition:: Question

    **True or False:** Adding validation annotations ensures that bad data is not saved.

+.. ans: False, server-side validation requires cooperation from annotations on the model, as well as controller logic